MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 ## Use a generative AI model to create new images

 So far you've explored the ability of a generative AI model to process visual input.
-Now let's suppose we want some appropriate images on a web site to support the computing history.
+Now let's suppose we want some appropriate images on a web site to support the computing history agent.
 Let's see how a model can generate visual output.

 > **Note**: This task requires a subscription that has access to image-generation models.